roboticsoutreach/smallpeice-docs/docs/programming/arduino.md

 time, and some pins aren't compatible with certain modes.
-These pin modes are represented by an [enum](https://docs.python.org/3/library/enum.html) which needs to be imported before they can be used.
+These pin modes are represented by an [enum](https://docs.python.org/3/library/enum.html) which needs to be imported before they can be used (`from sbot import *` will have already imported it).

 ```python
 from sbot import GPIOPinMode